tubbo/saur/docs/index.md

 ## Why?

 In JavaScript backend development, there aren't very many resources for a fully-featured web application framework.
-While smaller components can be cobbled together to make an application, there's nothing that can get you started as quickly as something like Rails.
+While smaller libraries can be cobbled together to make an application, there's nothing that can get you started as quickly as something like Rails.
 For many developers, running `rails new` is a lot easier than setting up a project with